 Retired and Senior Volunteer Program

 Texas Panhandle Retired and Senior Volunteer Program (RSVP) volunteers utilize their life experience and skills to answer the call of their neighbors in need.
-Volunteering is intended to promote goodness or to improve the quality of life for both the volunteer, as well as for the person or community served.
+Volunteering is intended to promote goodness and to improve the quality of life for both the volunteer, as well as, for the person or community served.
 Volunteering allows seniors the opportunity to use their talents and experiences to enrich the lives of others in meaningful ways.

 The local program, sponsored by Panhandle Community Services, began in July 1973 and initially served Potter and Randall counties.
 The program now serves 12 counties including Armstrong, Carson, Collingsworth, Deaf Smith, Donley, Gray, Hutchinson, Moore, Ochiltree, Potter, Randall, and Swisher.